 “Got a headache?”
 Duerson asks Waters.
 “See a doctor.”

-The next scene shows a newspaper report that Waters committed suicide, creating the impression that Duerson shared blame for the former Philadelphia Eagles defensive back’s death.
+The next scene shows a newspaper report of Waters’ death by suicide, creating the impression that Duerson shared blame for the former Philadelphia Eagles defensive back’s death.

 “They needed a villain, someone to take the fall,” said Tregg Duerson, son of the former Chicago Bears star, “and he’s not here to defend himself.”